-With 'snorkel' technique, vascular surgeons advance safe treatment of complex aortic aneurysmsJanuary 14th, 2013 in Cardiology
+With 'snorkel' technique, vascular surgeons advance safe treatment of complex aortic aneurysmsJanuary 14, 2013 by John Sanford in Medicine & Health / Cardiology

 Geraldine Vitullo lay anesthetized on an operating table in a Central Valley hospital.
 Her surgery had come to an unexpected stop.
 "I don't think I can proceed," the surgeon told Vitullo's husband.